marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

     }
 ```

-This test issues a requester with authentication setup payloads, so the factory method includes username and password.
-Dont do this in production.
-It's better to use a secrets store or otherwise safe credential holder.
+This test will:

-1) issues the authenticated requester, this user is the 'raker' user and does not have 'shake' authority.
+1) create the authenticated requester.
+But this user is the 'raker' and does not have 'shake' authority.
 2) sends a request to the 'shake' route.
 This route is @PreAuthorized protected for users having 'shake' authority.
-3) Since we dont have this kind of role for the 'raker' user, we will get [ApplicationErrorException]() with the message 'Denied'.
+3) Since we dont have this kind of permission for the 'raker' user, we will get [ApplicationErrorException]() with the message 'Denied'.

 ## Summary

+Understanding a Spring Security example with Kotlin
+Understanding nuts and bolts of Security Configuration
+Understanding how we can user permissions in a Spring Security app.
+Understanding how we can apply a simple authentication scheme to a Spring Security app.

 ## Next Steps